brown-band/website/pages/scripts/1980-1981/fall/uri.md

 date: 1980-11-27
 ---

-Ladies and gentlemen, friends and alumni, and that entire RAM band, presenting the only turkey band in Rhode Island, the Brown University “Do you think we'll make Macy's by 12?”
+Ladies and gentlemen, friends and alumni, and that entire RAM band, presenting the only turkey band in Rhode Island, the Brown University “Do you think we’ll make Macy’s by 12?”
 Band.

 The band takes you back to those glorious days of 1620, when Howard Swearer was president of Pilgrim State.
-That was about the time that the old curriculum was introduced (and the new curriculum was just a twinkle in Dean Sheridan's eye).
+That was about the time that the old curriculum was introduced (and the new curriculum was just a twinkle in Dean Sheridan’s eye).

 Remember those old courses: